BECTON DICKINSON & COBDX

 Recent SEC Filings

-Becton, Dickinson and Company (BD) has filed an 8-K report on February 9, 2026, to announce its financial results for the first fiscal quarter ending December 31, 2025.
-The filing primarily serves to furnish a press release, included as Exhibit 99.1, which details these quarterly results.
-Investors should note that this press release contains non-GAAP financial measures alongside GAAP measures.
-A reconciliation of these non-GAAP measures and further details on the adjustments made are available within the furnished press release itself.
+Becton, Dickinson and Company (BDX) filed an 8-K on May 7, 2026, to report its financial results for the second fiscal quarter ending March 31, 2026.
+The core of the filing is a press release (Exhibit 99.1) that provides the company's operational and financial performance for the period.
+Investors should note that the press release includes non-GAAP financial measures alongside GAAP figures, and details on these adjustments are available within the furnished exhibit.

 View all 8-K filings →